 This post may contain affiliate links.
 See my disclosure policy.

-These protein cinnamon rolls are fluffy, gooey, and taste exactly like any good cinnamon roll out there.
+My protein cinnamon rolls are fluffy, gooey, and taste exactly like any good cinnamon roll out there.
 I love how each roll packs can pack in 20 grams of protein!

 Looking for more protein-packed breakfast recipes?
-Try protein pancakes, banana protein pancakes, protein overnight oats, and protein bagels.
+Try my protein pancakes, banana protein pancakes, protein overnight oats, and protein bagels.

 I reckon cinnamon rolls are one of the few foods that need to be enjoyed as is- no lightening up, no healthifying, nada.
 However, I was curious to see what would happen if I subbed out some of the flour with protein powder in my homemade cinnamon rolls.
-Well, let’s just say after getting multiple people to taste test it, I knew I had to share these high protein cinnamon rolls here.

 Table of Contents